AO-StreetArt/CLyman/README.md

 This service depends on Eigen, a C++ Linear Algebra library.
 This can be downloaded from the [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) site.
 Getting it into your include path can be accomplished on Linux/OSX by moving the Eigen folder into the /usr/local/include directory, or by manually linking with -I.

-You will also need the FastDelegates code from [here] (http://www.codeproject.com/KB/cpp/FastDelegate/FastDelegate_src.zip).
-You can include the two files in the /usr/local/include directory on Linux, or manually link with -I.

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the C++ Drivers in addition to the software.

 You will also need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson)